GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "Life is too short to safely remove the USB device."
+Quote of the day : "Life is like a computer; errors may occur, but it depends on how you manage them."

 ### My freelance developer site creation